Skip to content

 Context (env+def)

-The information about the context of the script execution are available in the env global object.
+Information about the context of script execution is available in the env global object.

 Environment (env)